gpaquis/SONiC_TPCM/README.md

 ## 🚀 Description and Objective

 The remote_tpcm script permit to deploy, remove and list container install on a Dell Enterprise SONiC.
-This script is for purpose test only and explain howto deploy a container remotely from a DockerHub Source.
+This script is for purpose test only and explain howto deploy a container from a DockerHub Source remotly.

 ## 📋 Requirements
 - Python 3.8.10 version minimum